 • Sound Horn With Lock

 When this feature is selected, the horn will sound when the door locks are activated.
 To make your selection, press the "Horn w/Lock" Button and choose "Off," "1st Press" or "2nd Press."
-Press the back arrow/Done button on the touchscreen to return to the previous menu.

 Sound Horn With Remote Start